gdbarron/VenafiTppPS/docs/functions/New-TppCapiApplication.md

 Accept wildcard characters: False
 ```

-### -ProvisionCertificate
+### -PushCertificate
 Push the certificate to the application.
 CertificatePath must be provided.

 ```yaml